Seagate/cortx-s3server/docs/R2-setup/Auth Server Scaling with open ldap replication on 3 Node setup.md

       olcSpSessionLog: 100

-- command to add - `ldapadd -Y EXTERNAL -H ldapi:/// -f  syncprov.ldif`
+ command to add - ldapadd -Y EXTERNAL -H ldapi:/// -f  syncprov.ldif

-2.push data replication ldif
+2. push data replication ldif

 Update the hostname in provider field in data.ldif on Node 1 if not updated before running command